nnguyen402/nnguyen402/README.md

-# Computer Science Student with Focus in AI and Media
+# Computer Science Student with Focus in AI and Information Internet Works

 ## Education
   - B.S.
 Computer Science Georgia Institute of Technology
-  - GPA: 3.8
+  - GPA: 3.75
   - Graduated from #1 Public High School in Georgia

 ## Experience